- Townsville: February, July

 This course is delivered online with the exception of professional experience placement in Australian Educational Institutions as required for professional accreditation.

 Not available to International Students.

-Credit is not currently available for this offering.
+Credit is available for first year subjects only.

 Expected time to complete